dedsec1121fk/Dumb-Boy/README.md

 - **T-Login**: Manage user logins with the T-Login script.
 - **Customization**: Launch the customization script to modify your Termux environment.

+## Requirements

+- **Termux**: Install the Termux app on your Android device.
+- **Python**: Ensure that Python is installed in Termux (`pkg install python`).
-The scripts listed in the menu must be present in the following directory structure:
+- The scripts listed in the menu must be present in the following directory structure:

 ```
 ~/Dumb Boy/